GinerM/ACME-Datamill/README.md

 - Installable binary code in Install directory (download ans use Setup.exe)

 - An example workspace for ACME (ACME_EspaceDeTravail to copy on your disk)

+- An ACME implementation documentation in Datamill_Manual file